 The Florida Bar Association imposes certain ethical requirements on contingency fee arrangements, including:

-• The entire arrangement must be stated clearly in a written fee agreement.
+- The entire arrangement must be stated clearly in a written agreement.

-• The fee agreement must state who will pay any extra expenses (such as court fees) and how and when they will pay these fees.
+- The fee agreement must specify who will cover any additional expenses (such as court fees) and how and when these fees will be paid.

-Failure to heed these standards can subject the lawyer to professional discipline, possibly including disbarment.
+Failure to adhere to these standards can subject the lawyer to professional discipline, potentially including disbarment.

 Whenever a lawyer is being paid by the hour, a conflict of interest arises.
 It is in the client’s interest for the lawyer to work quickly (but effectively) so that the client can save money.
 It is in the lawyer’s interest, however, to work slowly to maximize income.

 The contingent fee avoids this conflict of interest by putting both client and lawyer on the same side.
-Since they both make money as a percentage of the recovery, the more the client makes, the more the lawyer makes.
+Since they both earn a percentage of the recovery, the more the client earns, the more the lawyer earns.
 Both parties have an incentive to maximize the value of the recovery.